mikhailshilkov/tictactoe/README.md

-# tictactoe
-Tic-Tac-Toe with F#, Azure Functions and Property-Based Tests
+# Tic-Tac-Toe with F#, Azure Functions and Property-Based Tests